Mlaiel/iacherie/backend/mobile/README.md

 ## 🚀 Overview

-The Mobile Backend Module provides enterprise-grade mobile-first backend services for the Ainflue platform.
+The Mobile Backend Module provides enterprise-grade mobile-first backend services for the iacherie platform.
 This module has been consolidated from 48 files to exactly 18 files for optimal performance, maintainability, and compliance with architectural standards.

 ## 🏗️ Consolidated Architecture